PierreSachot/Internship-Reports/Pierre_Sachot-Yannick_Mayeur-week7.md

 task, or to prototype an Eclipse Plug-in you want to write.
 Sadly EASE only is in its early stages and there still is a lot of room for improvements.
-For example there is no mixed Java/Python completiton making writing code a bit harder if you haven't read the documentation relative to the EASE module you are using.
+For example there is no mixed Java/Python completiton making writing code a bit harder if you haven't read the documentation relative to the EASE module you are using, or trying to use java methods on java objects in you script.
 A lot more modules must be written in order to be able to use Eclipse at it maximum through scripts.
 The Eclipse foundation recognised the use for such a tool as it got a Community Award in 2016 for Most Innovative Project.